-The college operates on a term (also called a quarter) system, with the fall term beginning late September and ending before Christmas.
+The college operates on a term or quarter system, with the fall term beginning late September and ending before Christmas.
 The winter term begins early January and runs until mid-March.
 The spring term begins late March and ends mid-June.
 A summer term is held for a 10-week period from mid-June until late August.